Student Clubs & Organizations at Catawba College

 Student North Carolina Association of Educators (SNCAE)

-SNCAE, a prospective teachers club, promotes the professional and social advancement and refinement of the profession.
-Membership is open to anyone majoring or minoring in education.
-Activities include: monthly meetings, a pinning ceremony, and many others.
+Student North Carolina Association of Educators (SNCAE) is a prospective teachers club that promotes the professional and social advancement and refinement of the profession.
+Membership is open to education majors, minors or others interested in the advancement of education in our society.
+Activities include: monthly meetings, a pinning ceremony, service projects, a professional development ceremony

 Student Paranormal Organization (SPO)

 This paranormal investigation club conducts various paranormal investigations on campus and around the Salisbury community.
 Membership is open to anyone interested in the research and study of the paranormal.
 Activities include weekly meetings, club events, and community service projects.